MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/360-camera-video-capture.md

 </tbody>
 </table>

-The above property already exists as a part of mfidl.idl.
+The above property already exists as a part of **mfidl.idl**.

-To leverage custom apps which perform stitching as well, the IHVs have the option of exposing another unstitched 360 video media type with attributes set as
+To leverage custom apps which perform stitching as well, an IHV has the option of exposing another unstitched 360 video media type with attributes set as
-MF\_SD\_VIDEO\_SPHERICAL\_FORMAT to MFVideoSphericalFormat\_Unsupported(0), that custom application would have to select the unprocessed stream and handle it.
+MF\_SD\_VIDEO\_SPHERICAL\_FORMAT to MFVideoSphericalFormat\_Unsupported(0).
+The custom application would have to select the unprocessed stream and handle it.

-## Platform
+## Platform guidance

-Platform already exposes all the stream attributes to the WinRT layer for applications via [MediaFrameSourceInfo.Properties](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture.frames.mediaframesourceinfo), which can be searched for the MF\_SD\_VIDEO\_SPHERICAL GUID defined in Table 1 – required stream atribute to indentify a spherical frame source.
+The platform already exposes all the stream attributes to the WinRT layer for applications via [MediaFrameSourceInfo.Properties](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture.frames.mediaframesourceinfo), which can be searched for the MF\_SD\_VIDEO\_SPHERICAL GUID defined in the table above.
 However, most of the spherical configurations of platform elements will be managed implicitly by the platform.
-The properties can be queried by the application only for any extra functionality that the application developer may want to implement; For e.g any custom effects that need to be inserted or removed depending on the sphericalness of the video.
+The properties can be queried by the application only for any extra functionality that the application developer may want to implement, for example, any custom effects that need to be inserted or removed depending on the sphericalness of the video.

-Platform will bypass the inbox effects like face detection, scene analyzer and video stabilization (if added) when it detects the stream attribute property value indicating a spherical frame source.
+The platform bypasses the inbox effects like face detection, scene analyzer and video stabilization (if added) when it detects the stream attribute property value indicating a spherical frame source.

-Platform will implicitly configure the media player element connected for preview for 360 video projection experience.
+The platform implicitly configures the media player element connected for preview for 360 video projection experience.
 The application has to call appropriate platform APIs to select media player element for preview.
 The application also has to implement the UI to control media player’s projection direction and angle.
 If the application chooses capture element for preview, the spherical projection experience cannot be leveraged.

-Platform will implicitly configure the MP4 sink to record a 360 video (pass the appropriate video spherical format and related metadata if any available and supported) when the stream used contains the property defined in Table 1 – required stream atribute to indentify a spherical frame source.
+The platform also implicitly configures the MP4 sink to record a 360 video (pass the appropriate video spherical format and related metadata if any available and supported) when the stream used contains the property defined in Table 1 – required stream atribute to indentify a spherical frame source.

 | **MF\_SD\_VIDEO\_SPHERICAL\_FORMAT value (MFVideoSphericalFormat)**  | **SphericalVideoFrameFormat value** | **Interpretation**  |
 |---|---|---|